Per-Scholas-Org/MERN-TypeScript-7weeks/Week-4/Day-5/README.md

 *Prerequisite Knowledge: React Redux with TypeScript, JavaScript methods `.map()` `.filter()` `.reduce()`, Test Driven Development*

-Coding Challenge:
+Coding Challenge: Create React Redux application with TypeScript that

 ### MVP

-React Redux with TypeScript array methods and TDD.
+React Redux with TypeScript array `.map()` method.

 ### Stretch Goal

-Use react-router-dom to create multiple routes and pages.
-These pages can be anything you want such as a homepage, about page, etc.
+Use `react-router-dom` to create multiple routes and pages.
+One route should use the `.filter()` method to render some data.
+Another route should use the `.reduce()` method to render some data.

 ### SUPER Stretch Goal

+Incorporate TDD with Jest and JSDoc into your project.